 How to Find International Pet Passport Requirements

 First, look up your destination country’s regulations on the USDA website.
 Then, contact the country’s embassy or consulate in Washington, DC to verify.
 Some countries may have an embassy website that tells you everything you need to know.
 Call anyway.
 Make sure that you aren’t missing anything.
-Contact information is available in this handy PDF from the Department of State.
+Contact information is available in this handy article from the Department of State.